 Saint Joseph’s parish is located south and south-west of Derby City, perched on a hill and looking over towards the west.
-Like most Catholic parishes, we are blessed with parishioners from all parts of the world, from Europe, Africa and south India.
-Being close to the city centre, we would like to welcome visitors who haven’t been to church for sometime.
-You may not be Catholic, but you would always be most welcome.
+Like most Catholic parishes, we are blessed with parishioners from all parts of the world, from Europe, Africa, south India and the far East.
+Our church being situated close to the city centre, we are pleased to welcome visitors who haven’t been to church for sometime.
+You may not even be Catholic, but you would always be most welcome.

 THE LATEST NEWS

 Recently, it was reported that the government has permitted churches to open their doors to the public from the 15th of June, but only for private prayer.
 Public services, including Holy Mass are as yet not permitted.
 However, it must be noted that churches can only be reopened after a significant case-by-case review of health and safety requirements during the current public health crisis, and upon the recruitment of a team of volunteers who would be able to steward at the churches during the hours that they are opened.
 All of this will take time to put into place, and we should continue to wait for our buildings to once more become available to the public.